-The SBF Program provides grants to assist with hurricane recovery and business expansion.
-PRDOH projects that at least 4,500 small businesses will receive assistance under this program.
-With these Recovery Grants, the SBF Program objective is to provide capital to: • Expand growth opportunities and economic recovery by addressing local business needs for working capital; • Retain and expand employment of Puerto Rico residents through business expansion; and Fortify businesses to expand their ability to work with private banking institutions and other financial entities for future financing needs.
-Eligible applicants can apply for a Recovery Grant in coordination with BDE, who will help applicants identify the type and amount of assistance that best serves their unmet business recovery and growth needs.
+The SBF Program provides a range of flexible and thoroughly underwritten grant and loan options to assist with hurricane recovery and business expansion.
+PRDOH projects that at least 1,000 small businesses will receive assistance under this program.
+Specifically, SBF's financial financing options will be composed of the Recovery Grant Program, and Recovery and Expansion Loans, which will include Option A Working Capital Line of Credit and Option B Term Loans for Larger Projects as described below.
+The SBF Program objective is to provide capital to:• Expand growth opportunities and economic recovery by addressing local business needs for working capital;• Retain and expand employment of Puerto Rico residents through business expansion; and Fortify and coach businesses to expand their ability to work with private banking institutions and other financial entities for future financing needs.
+Eligible applicants can apply for the Recovery Grant Program and Recovery and Expansion Loans in coordination with BDE, who will help applicants identify the type and amount of assistance that best serves their unmet business recovery and growth needs.
 BDE will offer technical assistance and guidance during the intake and application process as well.
-As loan underwriter, administrator and servicer, BDE will underwrite applications for grants based on: • CDBG Economic Development underwriting criteria as specified in the CDBG-DR Notice with a focus on: demonstrated need, capacity, reasonableness, and intended use of funds. • CDBG-DR and Puerto Rico compliance requirements.
+As loan underwriter, administrator and servicer, BDE will underwrite applications for grant and loan programs based on: • CDBG Economic Development underwriting criteria as specified in the CDBG-DR Notice with a focus on: credit, capacity, collateral, capital and character; and • CDBG-DR and Puerto Rico compliance requirements.
+The SBF Program will require and verify that all borrowers pay their employees living wages and adhere to all other federal compliance requirements as needed.
+As part of the SBF Program, a loan option of up to \$250,000 for construction or reconstruction and support of facilities may also be available for specialized medical providers -who qualify under Puerto Rican Incentives Act for the Retention and Return of Medical (Act 14-2017)- or other critical personnel.